premailer/premailer/README.md

 Thanks to [Greenhood + Company](http://www.greenhood.com/) for sponsoring some of the 1.5.6 updates, and to [Campaign Monitor](https://www.campaignmonitor.com/) for supporting the web interface.

-The web interface can be found at [premailer.dialect.ca](http://premailer.dialect.ca).

-The source code can be found on [GitHub](https://github.com/alexdunae/premailer).
+The source code can be found on [GitHub](https://github.com/premailer/premailer).

-Copyright by Alex Dunae (dunae.ca, e-mail 'code' at the same domain), 2007-2012.
+Copyright by Alex Dunae (dunae.ca, e-mail 'code' at the same domain), 2007-2017.
 See [LICENSE.md](https://github.com/alexdunae/premailer/blob/master/LICENSE.md) for license details.